“Better than a thousand days of diligent study is one day with a great teacher.”

-Welcome to Bloomfield Elementary School 2018-19.
-I’m excited about how much your child has accomplished in just a few days!
+Welcome to Bloomfield Elementary School 2019-20.
+I’m excited about how much your child has accomplished in just five days of school!

 Parent involvement is an important part of a healthy school community.
 There are many ways for parents to contribute to improving their child’s success at school.
 The simplest and most effective way to be involved is to make sure your child gets a good night sleep, has a healthy snack, and brings important things back and forth between school and home.
 Other ways to be involved are: